Saurolophus vs. Parasaurolophus: What Are The Differences?

 Although T-rex and Velociraptor may be some of the more interesting dinosaurs, other important reptiles existed.
-In fact, some of them were not apex predators.
-Instead, they were herbivores.
-Today, we’re going to examine Saurolophus vs Parasaurolophus.
+Some of them were not apex predators but were actually herbivores.
+Today, we’re going to examine Saurolophus vs. Parasaurolophus.
 We’ll tell you the differences between these dinosaurs and talk about the cranial crests that make them so unique.

 Comparing a Saurolophus and a Parasaurolophus